jirapongse/katacoda-scenarios/esdk-docker/step5.md

-# Access the shell command prompt to run another example (5 minutes)
+# Access the shell command prompt to run another example
 In this step, we will run a new Elektron-SDK Docker container to access the shell command prompt and run another example.

 The example used in this step is **VAConsumer**.
 We will run this example to connect to EDP-RT (Elektron Data Platform - Real Time) in Cloud.